“The U.K.’s pre-eminent chronicler of financial crime” Sheelah Kolhatkar, The New Yorker

 Liam Vaughan is a senior reporter with Bloomberg and Businessweek magazine in London.

-His forthcoming book, Flash Crash (William Collins, Doubleday, 2020), tells the remarkable real-life story of Navinder Singh Sarao, a trading savant who made $70 million from nothing from his childhood bedroom - until the US government accused him of helping cause one of the most dramatic market crashes in history.
-It will be published in May 2020 and is being developed into a movie by an Oscar-winning production company.
+His last book, Flash Crash (William Collins, Doubleday, 2020), tells the remarkable real-life story of Navinder Singh Sarao, a trading savant who made $70 million from nothing from his childhood bedroom - until the US government accused him of helping cause one of the most dramatic market crashes in history.
+It was longlisted for the FT’s Business Book of the Year and is being developed into a movie starring Dev Patel.

 Vaughan has covered financial markets for more than a decade.
 In 2013, he led a team of reporters who uncovered a global conspiracy to manipulate the $5 trillion a day foreign exchange market, sparking investigations on three continents that have resulted in $10 billion in fines for banks including JP Morgan, Citigroup, Barclays and UBS.
 He was awarded a Gerald Loeb award for excellence in business journalism in 2014 and the Harold Wincott prize for the best financial journalism in 2013.